About Us

 Demographics: Who Uses What?

 Facebook is the oldest social networking site and is still growing.
-Its Q3 2023 results showed the number of monthly active users to be around 2.9 billion, which is up by 5%.
+Its 2025 results showed the number of monthly active users to be around 3.07 billion.
 Facebook gives its marketers access to a diverse audience.
 Its Ad Manager allows marketers to purchase ads directly from Facebook.
 Facebook also has a dedicated marketplace where potential customers can place orders directly without going to the shopping website.

 Facebook is popular worldwide, making it easy to target demographics worldwide.
 The most frequent users of Facebook are slightly older than other sites (like Instagram).
 Facebook users fall between the ages of 25 and 55.